PaloAltoNetworks/SkilletBuilder/docs/index.rst

-.. test_rst documentation master file, created by sphinx-quickstart on Mon Jul 16 11:03:51 2018.
+..
+SkilletBuilder documentation master file, created by sphinx-quickstart on Sun Apr  5 09:36:19 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.